|

 Corollary.
 Real requirements are features of your offering

-that must be present for the customer to succeed.
-The more detailed and
+that must be present for the customer to succeed and be delighted with it.

 3. |